MatthewAnstey/generator-experiment/README.md

 `npm install -g yo bower grunt-cli gulp`

-2) You need to put a .yo-rc.json file at the root at the project you want to test.
-It need to have and empty object {} inside of it.
+2) You need to put a .yo-rc.json file at the root of the project you want to test.
+It will need to have and empty object {} inside of it.

 3) npm link the node module